theatman/Burnt-Victim-Hackable-Machine/README.md

 # Burnt Victim
 Pentesting machine

 Burnt Victim is a hackable machine that can be used as an educational or practice Pentesting tool for Red Teamers.
 There are at least 3 different ways to get the user and root flags using various tools and techniques.
+The machine is designed for beginners or novices at hacking.

 I hope you have fun and that you try as many different ways as possible to capture the flags!